GitHubDragonFly/AB-Modbus-Master/README.md

 - Enabling the `AUTO READ` will try to maintain the continuous connection:
   - Use its `Interval` combobox to select the polling interval in milliseconds
   - Its `Status` indicator should only provide the current status - either GREEN or RED
-  - Use the available `Send` buttons to WRITE in parallel (enter the address first)
+  - Use the available `Send` buttons to WRITE in parallel (enter the address and the value to write first)

 Possible BUG: The app might hang on a still active TCP connection so give it a few seconds before deciding to close the app.
 Always check the Task Manager to see if the app is still running, force close the app if necessary and delete the file manually.